“You’ve been doing me a disservice, you know.”

 He shrugged again and got to his feet.
 “I don’t have a problem with it.”

 Dr. Wright presented the corpse to me as if waiting for me to react badly.
-Doctors sometimes think they’re the only ones who have ever seen dead bodies.
+Doctors sometimes think they’re the only people who have ever seen dead bodies.

 I pulled down the sheet and looked, less because I had any idea what I was looking for and more to be able to answer questions later.